covid-at-home/blog/_posts/2020-3-30-welcome-to-our-blog.md

 ### Scope: Who are we?
 What are we doing here?

 The most visually obvious change to the website is the addition of white text-boxes with a dashed line around them.
 They do not merely represent visual renewal: they denote where we want the reader to seek up-to-date local information if available.
-After consulting with the wider groups of friends of the project (including some of you), we took a critical look at our website and decided that providing any kind of timely local information is a losing battle, because the situation is too fluid even to do that well for one country while also providing the kind of wannabe-complete general advice, let alone for all countries.
+After consulting with various friends of the project, we took a critical look at our website and decided that providing any kind of timely local information is a losing battle, because the situation is too fluid even to do that well for one country while also providing the kind of wannabe-complete general advice, let alone for all countries.
 And even if one did, in many places the situation on the ground doesn't even match the official advice from 24 hours ago.
 And for many languages, it would mean supporting many domains per language (Portugal/Brazil, the english speaking world, France / Francophone Africa, Spanish speakers everywhere, etc etc).

-Now we may collectively have the power to do quite a bit of work and provide useful tips, but we're not a freakin' transnational news-gathering and health-information NGO.
-So we instead we inserted placeholders to drive home the need for our readers to find up-to-date local information on a given topic in white boxes, and to do one thing well: honest and general advice that aims to be complete when it comes to sickness and care in the home environment.
+Now we may collectively have the power to do quite a bit of work and provide useful tips, but we're not a transnational news-gathering and health-information NGO.
+So we instead we inserted placeholders to drive home the need for our readers to find up-to-date local information on a given topic in white boxes.
+We're first going to do one thing well: honest and general advice that aims to be complete when it comes to sickness and care in the home environment.
 Here's the text of the first such box so you can see how we self-describe to the readers now:

 {{ site.breakout_begin }}